StarsDown64/aspire-hall-cup/README.md

-# hkn-lounge
+# aspire-hall-cup
-This repo provides code for the display in the lounge.
-Created by Niraj Menon and Erik Duxstad.
+This repo provides code for the displays in the first floor of buildings in Aspire Apartments.
+Adapted from code for the hkn-lounge, created by Niraj Menon and Erik Duxstad.

 ## Requirements
 - `chromium`